atlasxomics/ATX_epigenomics/fastq2frags/README.md

 * Check that `BARCODE_FILE` points to the correct .txt.gz barcode 'whitelist' file.
 Use bc50.txt.gz or bc96.txt.gz for 50-channel and 96-channel chips, respectively.
 * Check that `CORES` contains the correct number of available cores for the pipeline.
 Here, we set the value to 32.

 4. Activate the snakemake environment and run the workflow.
-The parameter -c can be set the a specificed number of cores (ie. 32); see snakemake [docs](https://snakemake.readthedocs.io/en/stable/executing/cli.html#command-line-interface).
+The parameter -c can be set a specified number of cores (ie. 32); see snakemake [docs](https://snakemake.readthedocs.io/en/stable/executing/cli.html#command-line-interface).
     ```
     conda activate snakemake
     snakemake -c